jacebenson/jace.pro/src/post/2020-07-30-opportunity-is-out-there/index.md

 **One**, **two**, **three**, **four**, **five**, **six**, **seven**, **eight**, **nine**...
 It's the **ten** jobby commandments.

-**One   - Focus and elevate.**               Know your worth and expect it.(I read [this](https://www.kalzumeus.com/2012/01/23/salary-negotiation) to get there. **Every**. **Single**. **Time**.\
+1. **Focus and elevate.**               Know your worth and expect it.(I read [this](https://www.kalzumeus.com/2012/01/23/salary-negotiation) to get there. **Every**. **Single**. **Time**.
-**Two   - Make ready questions for poeple.** On the screening call ask for benefits, culture, company expectations.
-During the interview ask the team about fit, team, and technical specifics.
+1. **Make ready questions for poeple.** Screening call: benefits, culture, company expectations.
+Interview: team, and technical specifics.
-**Three - Apply to at least three places.**  One you don't want work at, and the rest you do.
-Practice with the "don't" place.\
+1. **Apply to at least three places.**  One you don't want work at, and the rest you do.
+Practice with the "don't" place.
-**Four  - Take notes.**                      Use pen and paper to write stuff down during the all interview steps.
+1. **Take notes.**                      Use pen and paper to write stuff down during the all interview steps.
 You won't regret it, and then you'll have it to reference later.
-**Five  - Research.
+1. **Research.
 Research.
 Research.**    Undertsand the goals of each company.
 What their lines of business are, and consider would you fit in there.
-**Six   - Never give a number first.**       Make the goal to figure out if you **want** to work here a lot and they **want** to hire you a lot.
-When that's true, numbers are more flexible.
+1. **Never give a number first.**       Goal: Figure out if you **want** to work here and if they **want** to hire you a lot.
+When that's true, numbers are flexible.
-**Seven - Listen and repeat.**               Pick out keywords from the job posting, and use them where appropriate.
+1. **Listen and repeat.**               Pick out keywords from the job posting, and use them where appropriate.
 Someone in the hiring chain will have written it.
-**Eight - Money isn't everything.**          It's the important thing, but sometimes a place can't offer you what you deserve, consider negotiating extra pto where salary is set.
+1. **Money isn't everything.**          It's important.
+Sometimes a place can't offer you what you deserve, consider negotiating extra pto where salary is set.
-**Nine  - "Interesting" is a great word.**   If they tell you a number, tell them it's an "interesting" number, not a "great" number.
-Interesting, is a positive and non-commital at the same time.\
+1. **"Interesting" is a great word.**   Them: We can offer you 80k.
+You: 80k is interesting.
+It's not quite where we need this.
-**Ten   - Defer to a EXTERNAL_AUTHORTY**     This injects an automatic delay in the process, and gives you a scapegoat for refusing a request while not being guilty of the refusal yourself.
+1. **Defer to a EXTERNAL_AUTHORTY**     This gives you a scapegoat for refusing a request while not being guilty of the refusal yourself.